-On our website, select the tab YOUR VOLVO and the heading RECALL INFORMATION will be displayed at the lower left side of the screen.
-Enter your Vehicle Identification Number for your vehicle (found at the base of the windshield).
+On our website, select the "Own" tab on the upper left side of the screen and click the heading "Recall Information" on the right side of the screen.
+Enter your Vehicle Identification Number (VIN) for your vehicle (found at the base of the windshield).
 If your vehicle has any open Recalls, they will be displayed on this page.